luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 to cull analysis paralysis by cultivating the ability to quickly make and thereafter stomach decisions where both options are less than ideal.

-I recommend that set yourself the goal of getting your first sale within 120 hours.
+I recommend that you set yourself the goal of getting your first sale within 120 hours.
 Yes, that limits the scope of what you can produce to to something simple, but on the plus side you are forced to tackle all aspects of the business, and practice productivity in the sense I